If you make a request, try to be as specific as possible so we provide the information you want.

 - ask for more information

-We will reply to you within 20 working days of receiving your request.
+We will reply to you within 20 working days following the receipt of your request.
 In our reply, we will tell you whether we hold the information or not and whether there are any legal reasons which may prevent us from sending it to you.

 Sometimes we may need more time to think about our response, for example where there is a question of public interest.
 We will always write to you to tell you about any delay.